ishitachawla/Final/README.md

 `GITHUB_TOKEN`: Personal access token of your repository.
 Uses your access token PAT_TOKEN.

 ## Output
-All required validations will be run and a success mesage or an error will be shown in the console as output.
+All required validations will be run and a success message or an error will be shown in the console as output.

 ## Example
 ```yml